Lightstreamer/Lightstreamer-example-AirportDemo-javascript/README.md

 * Download this project.
 * Deploy this demo on the Lightstreamer Server (used as Web server) or in any external Web Server.
 If you choose the former, create the folders `<LS_HOME>/pages/demos/airport70` (you can customize the last two digits based on your favorite movie in the series) and copy here the contents of the `src` folder of this project.

-The client demo configuration assumes that Lightstreamer Server, Lightstreamer Adapters, and this client are launched on the same machine.
-If you need to target a different Lightstreamer server, please double check the `LS_HOST` variable in `src/js/const.js` and change it accordingly.
+*The client demo configuration assumes that Lightstreamer Server, Kafka Cluster, and this client are launched on the same machine.
+If you need to target a different Lightstreamer server, please double check the `LS_HOST` variable in `src/js/const.js` and change it accordingly.*

 * Open your browser and point it to: [http://localhost:8080/DynamoDBDemo](http://localhost:8080/airport70)